danbetea/LUE-patterns/README.md

 ## LUE-patterns
 Regression on LUE eigenvalues

-We implement [Anna Maltsev's](https://webspace.maths.qmul.ac.uk/a.maltsev/) idea of fitting a linear model (doing linear regression) on the Laguerre Unitary Ensemble eigenvalues for a fixed parameter $\alpha$ ($=4$ in this case).
+We implement [Anna Maltsev's](https://webspace.maths.qmul.ac.uk/a.maltsev/) idea of fitting a linear model (doing linear regression) on the Laguerre Unitary Ensemble (LUE) eigenvalues for a fixed LUE parameter $\alpha = 4$.
 More details are at the beginning of each notebook.

 **Some remarks:**